Soot-free low-carbon city fleets

 - There is ongoing collaboration with local governments to expand local clean vehicle policies and accelerate fleet replacement through higher standards and the use of better exhaust filters.

-- Until May 2021 a series of online seminars on freight vehicle renewal was organised with the World Resource Institute.
+- Until May 2021 a series of webinars on freight vehicle renewal was organised with the World Resource Institute.

 - In São Paulo, a bus company is currently being supported in developing a strategy to electrify its fleet.